Can a claimant insist that an employment tribunal Judgment is removed from the online public record?

 Ms. Ameyaw had brought previous tribunal proceedings against her employer, PricewaterhouseCoopers Services Ltd (‘PWC’), and PWC had applied to strike these claims out following Ms Ameyaw’s alleged “scandalous and vexatious conduct".
 This matter was considered at a public preliminary hearing and, although the claims were not struck out, Ms Ameyaw’s conduct had been criticised in the judgment.

 Ms Ameyaw later applied for the strike-out judgment to be anonymised or removed from the public register, where it had been entered over a year before.
-Ms Ameyaw claimed that the online publication of the judgment had prevented her from securing new employment.
+Ms Ameyaw claimed that the online publication of the judgment had prevented her from securing new employment (as well as contending that her rights under Articles 6 and 8 of the European Convention of Human Rights were breached when a Judgment which she argued contained defamatory and incorrect statements had been published without a trial of the facts).
 The application was refused on the basis that the tribunal had no discretion not to publish the judgment and Rule 50 did not provide any basis to override principle of open justice.

 Ms Ameyaw appealed and claimed that the online publication of the judgment breached her right to privacy under Article 8 of the European Convention of Human Rights (‘ECHR’).